Laying the foundation…Creating the sitemap for your website

 Test it using Personas: Using the personas, test the site layout by creating several visit scenarios.
 Imagine one of your personas is a young family, “Sara and John Newparents.”
 With the birth of their first child, they have decided to get back into church after a period of non-attendance through college and early marriage.
 Based on their needs and goals, they are interested in general information, worship times, if nursery is available, and what activities are available for young families.
 What would be their experience using the site map?
 Is it intuitive them?
 How would it make them feel?

-Finalize the site map: Refine the site map and then capture it in a table that will create a visual representation of the sitemap.
+Finalize the sitemap: Refine the sitemap and then capture it in a table that will create a visual representation of the sitemap.
 Transfer the information from the cards into the table.
-Click here to see an example of a site map for Reynoldsburg UMC’s website.
+Click here to see an example of a site map first developed for First church website map (and you can see the final website here.)

 You do not need to write out the whole piece of content yet.
 It should be enough to give your team an idea of what needs to be covered.
 If you are working through multiple personas, make sure to identify which piece of content is connected to which persona.